spapas/spapas.github.io/content/react-redux-tutorial.rst

 project for creating react-redux Single Page Applications.
 I have used Django as the back end however you could use any server-side framework you like, the only thing Django does is offering a bunch of REST APIs from django-rest-framework.
+I have also used ``browserify`` to pack the client-side code -- I prefer it from webpack as I find it much easier, clear and less-magical, and, since it fills all my needs I don't see any reason to take the webpack pill.

 All client side code is written in ES6 javascript using the latest trends -- I will try to explain anything I feel that is not very clear.

-Before continuing, I have to mention that I won't go into detail on how redux and react-redux work but I will concentrate on the correct integration between them and React in a complex, production level application.
+Before continuing, I have to mention that although I will provide an introduction to redux, I will concentrate on the correct integration between redux, react-redux and React in a complex, production level application.
 So, before reading the rest of this article please make sure that you've read the introduction and basics sections of `redux documentation`_ and watch the `getting started with redux`_ from the